 - Special Fee:

 Course DescriptionEmphasizes design concepts including layout, typography, color theory, and information architecture with the goal of creating interactive designs that balance aesthetics and function.
-Students participate in "real-world", client focused design projects.
-Prerequisites: MM 120, 130; CAS 111D, 175; or instructor permission.
+Includes participation in "real-world" client focused design projects.
+Prerequisites: MM 120, MM 130 or instructor permission.
 Audit available.

 Addendum to Course Description